intelsdi-x/swan/experiments/memcached-sensitivity-profile/docs/swan_flags.md

 ### Memcached Flags

-1. `SWAN_MEMCACHED_IP`: When experiment is using external load generators, user needs to provide address of interface where Memcached will be listening to.
+1. `SWAN_MEMCACHED_IP`: When the experiment is using external load generators, the user needs to provide address of the interface where Memcached will be listening to.
 1. `SWAN_MEMCACHED_THREADS`: Number of Memcached threads.
 Should be equal to number of full cores provided to Memacached.

 ```bash